 C++ Core Guidelines: Supporting Sections

-Let's recapitulate.
-In the last two years, I have written about 100 posts to the C++ Core Guidelines.
+Let’s recapitulate.
+I have written about 100 posts on the C++ Core Guidelines in the last two years.
 Why?
-The document answers: "This document is a set of guidelines for using C++ well.
-The aim of this document is to help people to use modern C++ effectively.".
+The document answers: “This document is a set of guidelines for using C++ well. this document aims to help people to use modern C++ effectively.”.
 But my story does not end here.
 The guidelines have a supporting section.

 cog wheels 2125178 1280